 Soil Health Benchmark Study

-The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Sustainable Agriculture that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health data between peer farms.
-The study, which began in Pennsylvania in 2016, has grown to include more than 100 farms in that state.
-Future Harvest is partnering with Pasa Sustainable Agriculture to extend this important research initiative into MD.
+The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Sustainable Agriculture that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health and management data between peer farms.
+The study, which began in Pennsylvania in 2016, has grown to include more than 100 farms across PA, ME and MD, and is poised to expand even further in 2023.
+Future Harvest and the Million Acre Challenge are proud to help grow this important research initiative.

-Identifying soil health benchmarks will help farmers determine whether their soil health management practices are achieving the desired results, or where improvements may be possible.
+Identifying soil health benchmarks helps farmers determine whether their soil health management practices are achieving the desired results, or where improvements may be possible.

-In addition, farmers will be provided with opportunities to learn from one-another, and collaborate on innovative solutions to soil health management problems- through regional hubs, workshops, webinars and field-school programs.
+In addition, farmers will be provided with opportunities to learn from one-another, and collaborate on innovative solutions to soil health management problems- through workshops, webinars and field-school programs.

 Soil health indicators measured for the benchmark include physical, chemical and biological attributes, such as aggregate stability, organic matter, microbial respiration and nutrient levels.
 These soil attributes will then be placed in the context of field management techniques, including tillage frequency and intensity, cover cropping, and organic matter inputs.

-Now in our third year of partnering on the benchmark study, Future Harvest coordinates 30 Maryland farm research collaborators from across five regions of the state, including diversified vegetable, pastured livestock and grain/row crop farms.
-Because the value of the study will grow as the number of participating farms increases, we are now accepting Community Scientist applications as well as Farm Research Collaborator applications.
+Now in our fourth year of partnering on the benchmark study, Future Harvest coordinates over 40 research collaborators from across five regions of Maryland, including diversified vegetable, pastured livestock and grain/row crop farms.

 Who Can Participate:

-If you own or manage a farm in Maryland and are passionate about improving your soil health, you are eligible to participate as a Community Scientist or Research Collaborator.
-If you own or manage a farm in Virginia, West Virginia, or Delaware, you may join as a Community Scientist.
+If you own or manage a farm in Maryland, Delaware, Virginia* or West Virginia* and are passionate about improving your soil health, you are eligible to participate as a Community Scientist or Research Collaborator.
 Here’s the difference:

 All farmers are eligible to participate in the project as a community scientist.
 As a community scientist, you will be able to collect your own soil samples and compare your results and measurements to our local and regional research benchmarks.
 You may choose to participate for only one year to better understand the current state of your soil health, or to participate for multiple years and track changes to your soil health over time.
 As a community scientist, you have the freedom to sample from the field(s) of your choice, and to choose between Basic or Standard Cornell soil test packages.
 You will receive community benchmark statistics that include data from our Soil Health Benchmark Study, which can be used to assess your efforts to improve soil health on your farm.